Interagency Case Management

 - Identifying in-State placement needs.

-Interagency Placement Committee Directory – Local Care Teams in need of agency-specific technical assistance may contact Interagency Placement Committee members directly.
+Interagency Placement Committee Directory – Local Care Teams and/or individual Local Care Team members in need of agency-specific technical assistance may contact Interagency Placement Committee members directly.

 Locally Coordinated Interagency Case Management